redewiedergabe/corpus/resources/docs/additional_data.md

 # Additional corpora

+- work in progress -

 The following statistics are for the additional corpora of the "Redewiedergabe" corpus which will be added soon.
-The additional materials contain: (i) single annotated samples, (ii) fully annotated narratives, (iii) fully annotated non-fictional articles, (iv) additional corpus indirect, (v) additional corpus free indirect
+The additional materials contain: (1) single annotated samples, (2a) fully annotated narratives, (2b) fully annotated non-fictional articles, (3) additional corpus indirect, (4) additional corpus free indirect

-# Single annotated samples
+# 1 single annotated samples

 This corpus contains the same type of samples as the main corpus.
 In contrast, the samples here are annotated by only one annotator.